thoughtspot/thoughtspot.github.io/_admin/ts-cloud/integration-overview.md

 **Developer**
 Application developers with privileges to use the Developer portal and embed ThoughtSpot components in their host application.
-Developer users can also customize the look and feel of the UI, add custom actions to an embedded visualization or pinboard, and modify security settings such as CORS and CSP.
+Developer users can also customize the look and feel of the UI, add custom actions to an embedded visualization or Liveboard, and modify security settings such as CORS and CSP.
 For more information, see [Developer access](https://developers.thoughtspot.com/docs/?pageid=developer-access){:target="_blank"}.

 **Host application admin**<br>